Koreans in Washington, D.C.: Economy

-As of 2006, many Koreans in Fairfax County, Virginia operate businesses in Washington, D.C., and work for the Federal Government of the United States.
+As of 2006, many Koreans in Fairfax County, Virginia operate businesses in Washington, D.C., and work for the federal government of the United States.

 After Korean immigration began, many ethnic Koreans lived in northern Virginia while owning businesses in Washington, D.C.
 Liz Farmer of the Washington Examiner stated that during the early 1990s there were not very many Korean businesses in Annandale, Virginia.
-After the early 1990s increasing numbers of Korean businesses opened in Virginia.
-University of Maryland professor Larry Shinagawa stated that more Korean businesses opened in Virginia than in Maryland due to differing tax rates.
+After the early 1990s, increasing numbers of Korean businesses opened in Virginia.
+Shinagawa stated that more Korean businesses opened in Virginia than in Maryland due to differing tax rates.

 Institutions

 The South Korean government maintains the Embassy of South Korea, Washington, D.C.

 Politics

 The Washington Post printed an editorial arguing that Virginia state officials who were promising to take pro-Korean actions regarding the Sea of Japan (East Sea) dispute and the Fairfax County government establishing a World War II comfort women memorial were "pandering" and were not appropriate.